IAS Governing Council Election Procedures

 The 2018 IAS Governing Council Elections shall be completed by June 2018.
 The outcome of the election shall be presented at the IAS General Members’ Meeting in conjunction with the 22nd International AIDS Conference (AIDS 2018) in Amsterdam, in July 2018, and posted on the IAS website.

 1 Except for the United States and Canada region, where both countries should be represented.
-IAS Members in the following countries will not appear on the list of potential nominees in the 2018 IAS Governing Council Elections, due to the one member per country rule: Argentina, Australia, France, Germany, Jamaica, Japan, Kenya, Malaysia, Mexico and Zimbabwe.
+IAS Members in the following countries will not appear on the list of potential nominees in the 2018 IAS Governing Council Elections, due to the one member per country rule: Argentina, Australia, France, Germany, Jamaica, Japan, Kenya, Mexico and Zimbabwe.